-Pennsylvania, and Texas) allow county legislators to vote if their votes are necessary for the board to take action on a matter.
+Twenty-three states have statutes similar to this bill, prohibiting county legislators voting on matters if there is a conflict of interest.57 Five of these states (Colorado, Nebraska, Oregon, Pennsylvania, and Texas) allow county legislators to vote if their votes are necessary for the board to take action on a matter.
 Two of the twenty-three states, Nevada and Virginia, reduce the quorum requirement if a legislator has to abstain from voting on a matter.

 Legislation introduced in 2015 (Senate Bill 1288 by Hensley, House Bill 1278 by Butt) would make Tennessee law more stringent as it pertains to local government employees by prohibiting voting by members of a city or county governing body who are employees of the city or county or whose immediate family is an employee of that city or county on any matter in which the member has a conflict of interest.
 The bill does not define conflict of interest but does clarify that "immediate family" includes a spouse, child, stepchild, brother, sister, son-in-law, daughter-in-law, parent, or grandparent of the member.
-Representative Butt withdrew her bill after it was approved by both the House Local Government and Senate State and Local Government committees.
+See appendix D. Representative Butt withdrew her bill after it was approved by both the House Local Government and Senate State and Local Government committees.

-Thirteen states forbid county legislators to vote on matters if there are conflicts of interest involving their family members, but these restrictions apply to all county legislators, not just those who are employees of the government.42 Most of these states prohibit their voting if there are conflicts involving their spouses43 and children44 or dependent children.45 Idaho forbids voting if household members are affected but does not define who they are.
-Five states (Alabama, Arizona, Mississippi, Nevada, and South Carolina) prohibit their voting if there are conflicts involving more distant relatives including in-laws,46 siblings,47 or parents;48 grandparents and grandchildren;49 half-siblings;50 stepchildren;51 stepparents;52 or great-grandparents, great-grandchildren, uncles, and aunts.53
+Thirteen states forbid county legislators to vote on matters if there are conflicts of interest involving their family members, but these restrictions apply to all county legislators, not just those who are employees of the government.58 Most of these states prohibit their voting if there are conflicts involving their spouses59 and children60 or dependent children.61 Idaho forbids voting if household members are affected but does not define who they are.
+Five